The Dark Mod: Licenses

 The game's source code is licensed under both the GNU General Public License 3 and the revised BSD license.
 Additional software libraries are released under various licenses.
 The missions are property of the respective authors.
 Many non-software components are released under the Creative Commons BY-NC-SA.

 Reception

 The Dark Mod has been featured and reviewed by a number of major game magazines, websites and blogs.
 Examples include the Dutch magazine PC Game Play, the blog Kotaku, the British magazine PC Gamer, the German magazines PC Games and GameStar, as well as the British gaming website Rock, Paper, Shotgun.

 After going standalone the project received additional substantial coverage from Destructoid and Joystiq.

 The Dark Mod won PC Gamer UK's Game of the Year award (mod category) for 2013, and has been distributed on several magazine cover DVDs.
 In 2014 The Dark Mod was named by PCGamer among the "Ten top fan remade classics you can play for free right now".

 In 2016, The Dark Mod was ranked as #2 in "The 50 best free PC games" list by PC Gamer.
+The Dark Mod was also ranked in the top ten open source video games by The Gamer.